justinnoor/pfhowto/README.md

 sudo pfctl -f /etc/pf.conf
 ```

 The `persist` keyword allows us to maintain empty tables.
-Next we used some of [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html)'s `keep state` options as the criteria for the `overload` mechanism.
-The idea is to significantly reduce the frequency at which external hosts are allowed to make connection attempts to our droplet.
+Next we use some of [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html)'s `keep state` options as the criteria for the `overload` mechanism.
+The idea is to significantly reduce the frequency at which external hosts are allowed to make connections to our droplet.
 For example, if port 22 receives 100 failed logins in 10 seconds, it is likely a *brute force attack*, and the source IP address should be *blacklisted*.

 The `max-src-conn 15` option permits only 15 simultaneous connections from a single host.
 The `max-src-conn-rate 3/1` option will only allow 3 new connections per second from a single host.
 If these options are exceeded, the `overload` mechanism adds the source address to the `<blackhats>` table, where it will remain until we remove it.
 Finally, the `flush global` option immediately drops the connection.